lyphrowny/Porphiriy/docs/business_requirements.md

 # Business Requirements

-We provide a user friendly UI to content generation
+We provide a user-friendly UI to AI-aided assistance

 # Actors

-* ChatGPT v4
+* OpenAI
-  * The source of writers
+  * The source of assistants
-* Writer
+* Assistant
-  * Provided writer by ChatGPT v4
+  * Provided assistant by OpenAI
 * Client
   * User, who purchased a billing plan
 * Visitor